 Our top tips should get you started in the right direction.

 With 1.7 million personal credit cards in Ireland, they are clearly a very popular way to fund everything from big spending occasions to a coffee on the way to work.
-While they are flexible and convenient, an issue of concern is that credit cards seem to have become a device which many are using to carry debt over from one period to the next.
-This may be because there is a lack of understanding on how credit card interest really works.
-There is almost €1.7 billion owed on credit cards in Ireland of which around €1.1 billion (or 70%) is in outstanding balances.
-This year, ensure that you are well-informed about the terms and conditions of your credit card, and that your spending habits are not resulting in unnecessary debt.
+While they are flexible and convenient, credit cards seem to have become a device which many are using to carry debt over from one period to the next.
+This may be due to a lack of understanding on how credit card interest works.
+There is almost €1.7 billion owed on credit cards in Ireland - of which around €1.1 billion (or 70%) is in outstanding balances.
+This year, ensure that you are informed about the terms and conditions of your credit card, and that your spending habits are not resulting in unnecessary debt.

 Many credit card users can see the minimum repayment at the end of the month as the target to meet - and not a ‘minimum’.
-There can be a belief that by making the minimum repayment there won’t be any interest charged.
-Many may not realise that by failing to clear the outstanding balance, interest is chargeable from the date of purchase until the date it has fully been cleared/paid for.
+Many believe that by making the minimum repayment there won’t be any interest charged.
+You might not realise that by failing to clear the outstanding balance, interest is chargeable from the date of purchase until the date it has fully been cleared/paid for.
 Make this the year that you budget to clear your balance at the end of each month – and not just the minimum payment.
-CHeck out our blog for more detail on managing your credit card.
+Check out our blog for more detail on managing your credit card.